Roman Military Diploma On-Line

 Military Diploma Mainpage

-Importance of Roman Military Diplomas for the Historian and Mission of this Web Project
+Importance of Roman Military Diplomas for Archaeological Research & the Mission of this Web Project

-Roman Military Diploma On-line is a project to make collectors and dealers aware of the importance of publishing these documents - even small fragments.
+Roman Military Diploma On-line is a project to make collectors and dealers aware of the importance of publishing all these documents.

 Contact us at romancoins.info @yahoo.com (please leave out the blank between our name and the @, this is to discourage spam robots)